QuentinVerscheure/zelda-cv/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.
 It uses the [Phaser](https://phaser.io/) library to create the game.
-It uses the [VirtualJoystickPlugin](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/virtualjoystick/) for the mobile version's joystick.

 Run `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Run `ng build` to generate the deployment files only if you modify code that isn't in the `assets` folder.
 The build artifacts will be stored in the `dist/` directory.